 Reaching your dreams is about intention.
 It involves setting goals, tracking new habits and productivity.
-To make this easier, I have put together a list of agendas and planning journals on the market with different approaches to goal planning.
-In this post, we compare and list the best goal setting planners to help you live your dreams.
+To make this easier, I have put together a list of agendas and planning journals on the market with different goal planning approaches.
+This post compares and lists the best goal setting planners to help you live your dreams.

-Create a Personal Plan with the Right Goal Setting Planner
+Create a Personal Plan with the Right Goal Planner

 A long time ago, lost in a job I hated and desperate to turn my life around, I find myself seeking the advice of life coaches.
 After several orientations, I realized they were too expensive, but all promoted one crucial fact – you need a personal plan.